Blomere History, Family Crest & Coats of Arms

-Important Dates for the Blomere family
+Early History of the Blomere family

 This web page shows only a small excerpt of our Blomere research.
 Another 185 words (13 lines of text) covering the years 1510, 1600, 1543, 1041, 1455, 1487, 1603, 1635, 1705 and are included under the topic Early Blomere History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Blomere are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Blomere include: Blomer, Bloomer, Bloomar, Bloomere, Blomere, Blome and many more.